Faezeh-Pousaneh/Excel/README.md

-This is a free trading journal made by me.
+This is a trading journal made by me.
+Feel free to use it for your tradings